The first step towards adopting one of our dogs is to fill in our online application form.

 Children and Puppies

 If you are considering a puppy, please remember just how much hard work they can be.
 They chew, they play bite and they are on the go most of the time.
 Consider carefully whether you have really got the time and commitment?
-If you have, then a puppy if a great idea, but if you don’t then please wait until your children are older.
+If you have, then a puppy may be a great idea, but if you don’t then please wait until your children are older.
 It is really unfair on a puppy to adopt him then find out you don’t have the time for him.
 He may have missed out on valuable training but you will also have deprived another family of adopting a young puppy.

 If you adopt a puppy from us, part of the adoption agreement is that you take him to puppy socialisation classes and then dog training when he is older.
 Please bear this in mind if you are thinking of adopting a puppy, and have children, as classes are often on in the evening and may clash with home work, bed time etc.